-The Bonds may be comprised of a State Match CWSRF Portion, a State Match DWSRF Portion, a Leveraged CWSRF Portion and a Leveraged DWSRF Portion, all as specified in the applicable Supplemental Master Trust Agreement, and subject to adjustment as set forth in an Officer's Certificate.
+The Bonds may be comprised of a State Match CWSRF Portion, a State Match DWSRF Portion, a Leveraged CWSRF Portion and a Leveraged DWSRF Portion, all as specified in the applicable

+Supplemental Master Trust Agreement, and subject to adjustment as set forth in an Officer's Certificate.
 The State Match CWSRF Portion represents that portion of the Bonds issued to provide the State Match for the Clean Water Program.
-The State Match DWSRF Portion represents that portion of the Bonds issued to provide the Leveraged CWSRF Portion represents that portion of the Bonds issued to provide the Leveraged Portion for the Clean Water Program.
-The Leveraged DWSRF Portion represents that portion of the Bonds issued to provide the Leveraged Portion for the Clean Water Program.
-The Leveraged DWSRF Portion represents that portion of the Bonds issued to provide the Leveraged DWSRF Portion for the Clean Water Program.
-The Leveraged DWSRF Portion represents that portion of the Bonds issued to provide the Leveraged DWSRF Portion for the Clean Water Program.
-The Leveraged DWSRF Portion represents that portion of the Bonds issued to provide the Leveraged DWSRF Portion for the Clean Water Program.
-The Leveraged DWSRF Portion for the Drinking Water Program.
+The State Match DWSRF Portion represents that portion of the Bonds issued to provide the State Match for the Drinking Water Program.
+The Leveraged CWSRF Portion represents that portion of the Bonds issued to provide the State Match DWSRF Portion for the Clean Water Program.
+The Leveraged DWSRF Portion represents that portion of the Bonds issued to provide the Leveraged Portion for the Drinking Water Program.